5 Natural Remedies for High Blood Pressure

 2. Parsley and lemon blend

-- Another helpful method is drinking lemon juice with warm water in the mornings on an empty stomach.
+- Another helpful method is drinking lemon juice with warm water in the mornings.

 - You should drink at least one liter of this oat water daily.

 See also: 13 Reasons to Eat Oats Every Morning

 You can also find it in pharmacies and natural-food stores.

+Thanks to its characteristics and taste, it’s easy to eat.
 From salads to smoothies, there are many ways to include beets in your diet and benefit from its properties.

-- When it comes to fighting high blood pressure, drinking beet juice on an empty stomach may help maximize results.
+- When it comes to fighting high blood pressure, drinking beet juice may help maximize results.